aurora-opensource/xviz/docs/getting-started/mapping-vehicle-data.md

 ```

 We are simply defining the **stream name** and the **category**.
 However because pose is so
-important there is a required name `/vehicle_pose`.
+important there is currently a required name `/vehicle_pose`.
 The list of
 [category values](/docs/protocol-schema/session-protocol.md#stream_metadata) can be seen in the
 specification.

-On every message we must define the current Pose.
+Currently every message requires a Pose.
 We use the
 [XVIZBuilder](/docs/api-reference/xviz-builder.md#pose-streamid-) to create this for each message.

 ```js